julianputnam/Music-Learning/README.md

 2. Collect and structure data for PyTorch, train models, then view demo results:
    Run data_collection.py > data_loading.py > model_train.py > model_demo.py

-   *Important: Spotify API access must be authorized with a valid client id and private key.
-To get your own, go to https://developer.spotify.com/*
+Important: For the data collection steps, Spotify API access must be authorized with a valid client id and private key.
+To get your own, go to https://developer.spotify.com/

 ### How:
 • Collect and store information for ~3000 songs in a pandas dataframe including Energy, etc., and download those songs' 30-second audio previews.